Psychology Of Self-Awareness And Paranoia: Why Do People Ignore Me?

 • “The difference between how we see ourselves and how others see us”

 Self-awareness can be directed internally and externally.
 Practicing external self-awareness typically involves knowing how people perceive you, and internal self-awareness tends to involve knowing your own desires, motivators, and values, as well as how you impact others.
-Once a person finds a balance of internal and external self-awareness, they may find an ease in life that does not require as much external validation from other people.
+Once a person finds a balance of internal and external self-awareness, they may not require as much external validation from other people.

 If your concern about other people ignoring you is rooted in worries that others will not accept you, then you may benefit from practicing strategies to let go of caring about what others think.
-Many of the assumptions that we have about what others think about us aren’t typically based on facts or evidence that they do not like us.
+Many of the assumptions that we have about what others think about us may not be based on any facts or evidence that they do not like us.

-If you work on recognizing this tendency and becoming happy with yourself, you may find that you can stop projecting negative thoughts about yourself onto people with whom you interact.
+If you work on becoming happy with yourself, you may find that you can stop projecting negative thoughts about yourself onto people with whom you interact.

 Why do people ignore me?